rails/tailwindcss-rails/README.md

 ```

 ### Using with PostCSS
+> [!NOTE]
+> Starting with Tailwind 4, the TailwindCSS CLI tool no longer supports PostCSS out of the box, as the `--postcss` command has been removed.
+The below information only partains to Tailwind 3.
+> If you're wanting to leverage PostCSS with Tailwind 4, you'll likely want to reference [The official Tailwind 4 PostCSS docs](https://tailwindcss.com/docs/installation/using-postcss), and leverage [cssbundling-rails](https://github.com/rails/cssbundling-rails).

 If you want to use PostCSS as a preprocessor, create a custom `postcss.config.js` in your project root directory, and that file will be loaded by Tailwind automatically.